How to Store Your Chocolate Properly: Tips from a Chocolatier

 Store Chocolate in a Cool, Dark Place

-The ideal storage temperature for chocolate is 16–20°C, away from:
+The ideal storage temperature for chocolate is 16–20°C. Make sure to keep it away from:

 Direct sunlight